subtrex/jotter-todo-app/README.md

 # Jotter - To Do App

 A task management app to list your to-do's.
+Integrated with a RAG chatbot [Klose](https://github.com/subtrex/klose-rag-chatbot) working on Mistral-7B LLM to answer questions on task and time management.

 ## Tech